 A political survey is an essential tool that helps people plan for the future.

-A political survey is a questionnaire that people fill out to get their opinions heard.
+A political survey is a questionnaire people fill out to hear their opinions.

 - Not including a question about the respondent’s party affiliation

 - Including too many questions that are not relevant to the topic

 - A lack of demographic information, such as age and gender

 - The survey is too long or poorly worded

 - Respondents are biased or unqualified to answer the questions

 - Questions are too complicated for people to understand easily

 - The questions are not transparent or not worded well